Who we are

 Communities Call for Modern Water Management

-If data are hard to discover or share across platforms, they will not be used to drive decisions, which creates uncertainty and costly inefficiencies as water resources become more scarce.
+If data are hard to discover or share across platforms, they will not be used to drive decisions.
+This can create uncertainty and costly inefficiencies as water resources become more scarce.

 - Data producers – entities that collect data for a specific purpose and have authority over what and how data are being produced, including organizations managing citizen science and crowd-sourced data (e.g., a wastewater treatment plant producing data about surface water conditions, a state agency holding water rights data, an NGO collecting water data samples, a private company taking meter readings).